daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us023/01.requirements-engineering/Readme.md

 >	The Agenda is also made up of teams that will carry out the tasks.

 >	A team will carry out that task in a green space at a certain time interval on a specific date.

+>   The Green Spaces Manager is responsible for assigning the team to the entry in the Agenda.

 **From the client clarifications:**